aaronbloomfield/ccc/hws/arbitrage/web3py.md

 contract.functions.k().call()
 ```

 Notice that we have to put parenthesis after both the method name of `k` and after the `call`.
-Parameters would go in the parenthesis after the method name, not in the `call()` parenthesis.
+Parameters, if there were any, would go in the parenthesis after the method name, not in the `call()` parentheses.

-##### Transacting
+##### Transactions

 In geth, we would unlock our account with our password, and then call `sendTransaction()`.
 To do this in Python is a bit more complicated.

 First, we need the private key in decrypted form.
-This was done in the [Private Ethereum Blockchain assignment](ethprivate/index.html) ([md](ethprivate/index.md)) in part 4 -- if you don't have that recorded, then re-do that section.
+This was done in the [Private Ethereum Blockchain assignment](ethprivate/index.html) ([md](ethprivate/index.md)) in part 4 -- if you don't have that decrypted private key saved, or if you changed accounts, then re-do that section.
 Your private key will be of the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'`.
 Save it via:

 ```
-private_key = b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'
+private_key = hexbytes.HexBytes('0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef')
 ```

-NOTE: need the private key *before* calling `binascii.b2a_hex()` or convert it via `from hexbytes import HexBytes`
+You will note that this is a slightly different form than what you got when you decrypted your key -- the hex byte data is the same, it just is in a `hexbytes.HexBytes()` constructor.

 We also need to define our account address that we have the private key for: